 Registering your Public Key with the API

-endpoint.
+To enable our API to recognise your signatures, you need to upload the public key using the /auth/signingPUT endpoint.
 Please ensure that you set all the required environment variables (see Getting Started) in your Postman workspace before using this endpoint.

 Update public key used to sign API requests.
 When you upload your public key, a unique key ID is returned in response.
 This is different to your public key itself, and is required to sign your requests